 The way your dog behaves has a lot to do with the way you respond.
 Unfortunately, dogs will adopt certain behaviors in their puppyhood and may not drop it.
 This means that your dog will have the same habits even in adulthood.

 However, we cannot forget to mention that you will be the one to mold and teach acceptable and unacceptable habits.
 Jumping is no different in that puppies love to jump at us, which is all nice and consoling.
 You should not condone the behavior as it might lead to other deep-rooted issues later in the future.

 In order to stop your dog from jumping up and down, you will need to understand why he is doing so.
 This will give you a good approach to curb the habit.
 Some of the reasons why dogs jump may include:

-When you get home from work, you are probably excited to see your pup, and so is he.
-In response to your arrival, your puppy will come to you, over-excited and wagging his tail because he is extremely happy.
+When you get home from work, and so is he.
+In response to your arrival, your puppy will come to you, over-excited, and wagging his tail because he is extremely happy.
 He might also jump at you to greet you, after all, dogs greet each other by touching each other’s nose.
 Your puppy treats you as if you are one of his kind, and will want to greet you the same.
 However, since you are taller than he is, he will jump at you to try and reach your face in efforts to greet you.

 To express control and dominance as well

 This is especially when your dog wants something that you are holding in your hand.
 Well, since we cannot communicate using a common language, jumping will be a way to tell you that he needs it.
 He takes control and goes for what he wants.

 For instance, if you are eating your food and he wants some, he will most probably jump at you to get some.
 Well, he is not going to exactly request you for some food, rather he is going to take it by force.
 Therefore, we can attribute the habit of jumping to a sign of control and dominance.